 Committed Clarksville Post-Divorce Attorneys Ready To Assist You

-At Batson Nolan PLC, we understand the importance of creating solid documents which will protect the client in the future, but also understand what is required and necessary to make adjustments as changes occur.
-We are well-versed in addressing child custody and child support modifications as well as modifications to alimony obligations as the parties’ post-divorce circumstances evolve and shift.
+At Batson Nolan PLC, we understand the importance of creating solid documents that will protect the client in the future, but we also understand what is required and necessary to make adjustments as changes occur.
+We are well-versed in addressing child custody and child support modifications, as well as modifications to alimony obligations, as the parties’ post-divorce circumstances evolve and shift.

 Parenting Plan Modifications